 But for many users, it is not feasible to run *everything* in Kubernetes, and the community is just starting to develop answers to questions like: what happens when a Helm Chart needs to interface with, for example, a managed database like AWS RDS or Azure CosmosDB?

-Pulumi is a cloud native development platform designed to be able to express any cloud native infrastructure as code in a natural, intentional manner using real languages.
+Pulumi is a cloud native development platform designed to be able to express any cloud native infrastructure as code in a natural, intentional manner using familiar languages.
 The most natural way to solve this challenge would be to stand up an instance of AWS RDS, populate a Kubernetes Secret with the connection details, and then simply let my application use these newly available resources.
 Pulumi gives users the primitives they need in order to achieve tasks like this most effectively.

 What is happening when a